 Primary Goals: Branding/Awareness and Sales/Lead Generation via Retargeting

 There are several ways for you to reach your audience via Facebook: sidebar ads, sponsored stories or promoted posts, and retargeting users who have already visited your website.
 Sidebar ads and promoted posts work well if your goal is brand awareness or to increase likes to your Facebook page; however, retargeting presents an interesting lead generation opportunity to encourage users that have been to your website to return.
-Meaning you can show ads on Facebook to people who have recently visited your website with a starting ad spend budget of around $100 a month.
+Meaning you can show ads on Facebook to people who have recently visited your website with a starting ad spend budget of around $100 a month with the benefit of Facebook Business Manager.

 Primary Goal: Branding/Awareness